 “I still know the area and the hospitals,” she said.
 “I felt more confident keeping them even after I moved away.
 I’m used to the drive.”

 Patients travel from around the world for surgery with Dr. Natalya Danilyants and Dr. Paul MacKoul.
 Their modern approach to minimally invasive GYN surgery has helped thousands of women return to their lives faster.

 “December 22 was my surgery,” Raynelle said.
 “I drove down to CIGC.
 I have family in the area, so I was able to stay with them for the rest of that week.
 I went back to work a week later.
 I could have gone back before then.
 That Sunday, I was at the Ravens/Steelers game in Baltimore.
 I knew about their travel program, but because I had family nearby, I was able to be with them and recover.”

 A month later, Raynelle is still doing beautifully and is looking forward to trying to start a family.

 The CIGC state-of-the-art specialists are available at three locations in the D.C. metro area.
-Virginia patients can visit the Reston, Virginia, location, and Saturday appointments are available.
-Maryland offices are located in Rockville, Maryland, and Annapolis, Maryland.
+Virginia patients can visit the Reston, Virginia, while Maryland patients can make an appointment at our office in Rockville, Maryland.

 CIGC is dedicated to providing information and materials for women to help navigate the complicated health care system.
 The CIGC founders, minimally invasive GYN surgical specialists Dr. Paul MacKoul, MD, and Dr. Natalya Danilyants, MD, developed their advanced GYN surgical techniques using only two small incisions with patients’ well-being in mind.